avalen28/diprotech-weather-frontend/README.md

 ## Future Improvements 🚀

-- Add typing to the application to improve code robustness.
 - Integrate additional features based on user feedback, such as a location search functionality.
 - Enhance the user experience.